-Fiduciary Funds
+Fiduciary Fund

-The Town reports the following fiduciary funds:
+The Town reports the following fiduciary fund:

-Agency Funds - Account for fiduciary assets held by the Town in a custodial capacity as an agent on behalf of others.
-The Town's agency funds are used to account for the various capital reserve and scholarship accounts held by the Trustees of Trust Funds on behalf of the local school district.
+Custodial Fund - Accounts for fiduciary assets held by the Town in a custodial capacity as an agent on behalf of others.
+The custodial fund is used to account for the various capital reserve and scholarship accounts held by the Trustees of Trust Funds on behalf of the local school district.